Jacob M. Lashley

 Jacob M. Lashly (ca. 1882 – 1967) was a president of the American Bar Association.

+Founding member of the Law offices of Lashly & Baer with his brother Arthur Valentine Lashly & former Constitutional Law Professor at Washington University.

 In 1953 Lashly was nominated by the United States to the United Nations Administrative Tribunal.

 In 1954 he was a member of a Pittsburgh, Pennsylvania, committee that opposed the Bricker Amendment, which President Dwight D. Eisenhower said would curb his powers in dealing with foreign affairs.

 In 1956 he was a board member of the Metropolitan Church Federation of St. Louis, Missouri.